Factors.jpg

 Principle Number Two – “Distribute the Pressure”.
 Have as much surface area as possible on the horse without breaking Rule Number One.

 There is a fair amount of leeway within Principle Number Two, but you can’t break Principle Number One without consequences for the horse.
 To follow these principles, the shape of the bars must match the shape and size of the horse with enough edge relief that there are no pressure points.
 When this is correct, the pressure under the saddle will change its area of distribution on the back throughout each stride the horse takes, but it is always disseminated over a wide enough surface area that the pressure in any one spot is low.
 This is why a well designed tree will fit a range of horses.
 While it will use more or less of the surface area available (the middle of the range using the greatest amount of surface area), with well designed edge relief it won’t break Principle Number One until it is put on a horse with a very different body type than what it was made to fit.
-How much of the available surface area needs to be in contact to avoid problems depends on weight of rider, duration of ride, roping use, etc.
+How much of the available surface area needs to be in contact to avoid problems depends on weight of rider, duration of ride, roping use, how well the rider rides, etc.

 Fitting a Body Type